 Advantages of Load Testing

-- Identifies Performance Bottlenecks: Helps detect slow response times, server limitations, and database inefficiencies before they affect users.
+- Identifies Performance Bottlenecks: Different types of load testing help detect slow response times, server limitations, and database inefficiencies before they affect users.

 - Enhances User Experience: Ensures smooth and fast interactions by optimizing system performance under real-world conditions.